igordejanovic/parglare/docs/actions.md

 (i.e. a LHS of the assignments in the grammar.).
 Each created object has a `to_str()` method which produce a nice textual tree representation.

+For performance reasons, AST nodes created with the default `obj` action uses slots so no dynamic attribute creation is possible.
+However, there is uninitialized `_pg_extras` attribute which can be used to add additional user-defined information on AST nodes.

-If for some reason you want to override default behavior that create Python object you can create action like this:
+If for some reason you want to override the default behavior which creates Python object you can create an action like this:

 ```nohighlight
 S: first=a second=digit+[comma];